GuideNepalMutual FundInvestingNAVSEBONFactsheet

 What to do with it:

 • Check the as-of date.
-If the factsheet is more than 60 days stale, the fund manager has fallen behind on disclosures.
-This sounds like a small thing but is one of the most reliable predictors of governance issues elsewhere.
+A factsheet more than 60 days stale tells you the manager has fallen behind on disclosures.
+Small as it sounds, this is one of the more reliable predictors of governance issues elsewhere.

 • Note the maturity date for closed-end funds.
-The closer a closed-end fund is to maturity, the more its market price should converge to NAV.
-Buying a closed-end fund at a discount to NAV with 18 months to maturity is a different trade than buying the same fund 5 years from maturity.
+The closer a closed-end fund gets to maturity, the more its market price should converge to NAV.
+Buying at a discount to NAV with 18 months to maturity is a different trade than buying the same fund 5 years from maturity.

 • Match the fund manager and supervisor to your priors.
-Capital firms have different reputations for execution and disclosure.
+Capital firms differ in execution and disclosure reputation.
 Read three months of factsheets from the same firm and you start to see who is consistent.

 2. NAV box